“A goal without a plan is just a wish.” – Antione de Saint-Exupery

 Professionals hired – Give a brief paragraph of any professionals hired or engaged.
 These could include lawyer, CPA, consultants- new start, practice management, PPO negotiations, commercial real estate broker, equipment vendor, architect, GC, marketing company (logo, website, mailers, SEO).
 It is fine to list professionals or areas of expertise that will be hired as well.

-Market Research – Complete a comprehensive demographic study for the areas of interest to determine viability.
+Market Research – Complete a comprehensive on demand Dental Demographic Study for the areas of interest to determine viability.
 The study can be sent to the financial institution as a separate document.
 Many lenders will require a demographic study.
-Start a study now.
-Click the following: https://thedenaligroup.net/dental-demographics/ For the business plan, summarize areas of interest with key demographics from the study: dentist-to-population ratio, dental spending, dental visits, target population number, growth information, viability, and other data points for a specialist.
+Start a study now by clicking here!
+For the dental business plan, summarize areas of interest with key demographics from the study: dentist-to-population ratio, dental spending, dental visits, target population number, growth information, viability, and other data points for a specialist.
+A solid competition inventory of the areas is also very helpful.

 Operations – Define job duties for each role at opening.
 This helps with the hiring process and ensures that the main duties are covered for the practice.
 Highlight any software that will be used to help maintain controls, ensure a quality patient experience with follow up included, and aid staff to streamline job duties.
 Determine days associating versus days at practice.
 Keep in mind that the bank will look for a dentist to be able to cover living expenses with the associate position income while producing enough at the new practice to cover the practice expenses.
 Determine days at new practice based on a saturation study of the competition as much as possible.